kel151/mio_v1/README.md

 The inspiration for this project comes for my passion for fashion, particularly minimalist and original pieces.
 Online clothes shopping is becoming increasingly commonplace for many reason, convenience being one of them.
 Many entities have taken advantage of this demand and developed very popular and successful online stores.
 Some of these include <a href="https://www.prettylittlething.ie/">PrettyLittleThing</a>,
-<a href="https://ie.boohoo.com/">Boohoo</a>, and <a href="https://www.asos.com/">ASOS</a>, and <a href="https://www.cosstores.com/en_eur/index.html">COS</a>.
+<a href="https://ie.boohoo.com/">Boohoo</a>, <a href="https://www.asos.com/">ASOS</a>, and <a href="https://www.cosstores.com/en_eur/index.html">COS</a>.
-ASOS and COS are among my favourite onlines clothing stores, and I have taken a significant amount of inspiration from them.
+ASOS and COS are among my favourite online clothing stores, and I have taken a significant amount of inspiration from them.

 There are indeed many online clothing stores but, with the exception of COS, few of them specialize in men's minimalist pieces, so
-I believe there is room for more.
-So, I have taken it upon myseelf to use this project as an opportunity to develop a site that tailors specifically to minimalist men's wear with a modern and youthful twist.
+I believe there is room in the market for more.
+So, I have taken it upon myseelf to use this project as an opportunity to develop a site that tailors specifically to minimalist men's wear with a modern and cool twist.

 ## Demo
  A live demo can be found [here](https://m-i-o.herokuapp.com/)